 Where the Total Sum Insured covers the whole family.
 One person or all put together can claim the Sum Insured in full.
 For e.g. A family of husband, wife and two children.
 In case one of them is hospitalised and Bill is Rs2 lacs.
-Next, if suppose husband is hospitalised in the year the amount available for the claim is Maximum Rs 3 lacs.
+Next, if suppose husband is hospitalised in the year the amount available for the claim is a Maximum of Rs 3 lacs.

 Top Up Policy

 This is a Policy taken in Addition to a Mediclaim Policy which specifies a minimum expense threshold to make a claim under the policy.
-This can be from same Insurer or any other insurer.
+This can be from the same Insurer or any other insurer.

 Renewal of Policy

 A very important condition under Mediclaim policy is that it must be renewed on or before the due date.
-Unlike a Life policy where a Grace period of 30 days is given, in Mediclaim 7 days grace period may be given only on solid grounds like travelling outside the country or being hospitalised etc. The implication of not renewing in time is that the policy is treated as a fresh one and limitations of pre existing diseases will apply afresh.
+Unlike a Life policy where a Grace period of 30 days is given, in Mediclaim 7 days grace period may be given only on solid grounds like travelling outside the country or being hospitalised etc. The implication of not renewing in time is that the policy is treated as a fresh one and limitations of pre-existing diseases will apply afresh.